BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/RAG2_iqtree/README.md

-Folder Overview:
+RAG2 iqtree Overview:

-- RAG2_iqtree_data contains the data used to create the pictures in iqtree_tree.
+- Contains data used to create pictures in iqtree.